25 books to get you through quarantine and beyond

 This absurd comedy about a 65-year-old New York socialite and her grown-up son who move to Paris when catastrophe strikes, is one for those dreaming of a future trip to the French capital.

-Find these titles at your local bookshop, or buy them online with Hive Books – who support a local independent bookshop of your choice with every purchase you make.
+Find these titles at your local bookshop, or buy them online with Bookshop – who support a local independent bookshop of your choice with every purchase you make.

 Why not read your books aloud?
 Alexia Economou explores the joy of reading aloud, at all ages HERE